adamrudolf-becube/software-testing-basics/README.md

 Although testing is extremely important, you should always know that no testing method is omnipotent.
 Even if you write test for every requirement, and your code fulfills them, it doesn't mean that your code is *good*.

-* Keep in mind that probably you wrote the tests for the code which is also written by you.
-(You test your own code.)
-Maybe you misunderstood the requirements and requirements should have been written in a different way.
+* Keep in mind that probably you wrote the tests for your own code.
+Maybe you misunderstood the requirements.
 * Maybe the customer or whoever ordered the software or wrote the specification was unsure or wrong.
 * Maybe your code fulfills the requirements, but is unusable by the user, or unreadable and unextendable by other developers.